-President Zuma reiterated that South Africa stood with the people of Cuba and Palestine, and called for the end of the war in Syria and Libva.
+Former President Zuma reiterated that South Africa stood with the people of Cuba and "It can no longer be acceptable that a few Palestine, and called for the end of the war in Syria and Libya.

-The war in Libya contributes a great deal to the destabilisation of the Sahel region and all the way to Central Africa, creating a corridor for illicit trafficking in arms as well as terrorist

-President Zuma said had South Africa's warning been heeded that the supply of arms to civilians in Libya and the arming of civilians in Syria would cause loss of life, great instability and mayhem, the world would be more peaceful today.
+The war in Libya contributes a great deal to the destabilisation of the Sahel region and all for illicit trafficking in arms as well as terrorist activities.
+Former President Zuma said had South Africa's warning been heeded that the supply of arms to civilians in Libya and the arming of civilians in Syria would cause loss of life, great instability and mayhem, the world would be more peaceful today.

-"In both instances of Libya and Syria, we strongly cautioned against seeking to resolve internal challenges of sovereign states by imposing foreign solutions through military means."
+"In both instances of Libya and Syria, we strongly cautioned against seeking to resolve internal challenges of sovereign states by imposing foreign solutions through military means.

-Pretoria echoed its stance on the right of the people of Western Sahara to self-determination.
+Pretoria echoed its stance on the right of the people of Western Sahara to selfdetermination.